pce-devel/PCE_Controller_Info/README.md

 ![https://console5.com/wiki/File:PC-Engine---TG16-Controller-Schematic.png](https://console5.com/techwiki/images/9/9f/PC-Engine---TG16-Controller-Schematic.png)

+### Power Consumption of Joypad Peripherals

+Power consumption numbers are currently being confirmed, but are almost certainly lower than one might expect.

 ## Signalling Protocols - Overview

 The program will scan the joypad controls with code similar to the below.

 Notice that normally:
-1) The CRL bit is set only briefly, once per scan across all joypads
+1) The CLR bit is set only briefly, once per scan across all joypads
 2) SEL is kept HIGH for the initial read of joypad values, and toggled LOW to read the second group
 3) There is normally a brief delay - although the size of this can vary - between changing the value of the SEL line, and reading back return values from the joypad.
 This is above and beyond the ~680ns